mahamshahid18/rick-and-morty-graphql/README.md

-# Rick & Morty API Consumption Coding Challenge
+# Rick & Morty GraphQL Project
-This is a summary of the coding challenge which involves consuming the Rick and Morty API by exposing a graphql API for the frontend to work with.
+This project was created to gain familiarity with the concepts of GraphQL.
+It involves the consumption of the Rick and Morty API by exposing a graphql API for the frontend to work with.
 Details about running the project as well as improvements, and a demo (video) are available towards the end of this document.

+## Technologies used

+### Backend
+- Node.js
+- Express
+- Apollo server
+- Axios
+- Mongodb

+### Frontend
+- React
+- Apollo client
+- React Context API + hooks
+- Material UI

 ## Running the project
 The first thing that you can do before getting into server or frontend specific details is to install all the dependencies.
 Run `npm i` to install the dependencies.